lightvector/KataGo/README.md

 # KataGo

 KataGo is an implementation of AlphaZero-like training in Go with a lot of modifications and enhancements that greatly improve upon basic self-play learning.
-Many of these take advantage of game-specific features and training targets, but also a suprising number of them are non-specific and could easily be tried in other games.
+Many of these take advantage of game-specific features and training targets, but also a surprising number of them are non-specific and could easily be tried in other games.
 Due to these enhancements, early training is immensely faster than in other zero-style bots - with only a few strong GPUs for a few days, even a single person should be able to train a neural net from nothing to high amateur dan strength on the full 19x19 board.
 KataGo's latest run used about 29 GPUs, rather than thousands (like AlphaZero and ELF) first reached superhuman levels on that hardware in perhaps just three to six days, and reached strength similar to ELF in about 14 days.

 Paper about the major new ideas and techniques used in KataGo: [Accelerating Self-Play Learning in Go (arXiv)](https://arxiv.org/abs/1902.10565).
 A few further improvements have been found and incorporated into the latest run that are not described in this paper - some post about this might happen eventually.

-Many thanks to [Jane Street](https://www.janestreet.com/) for providing the computation power necessary to train KataGo, as well to run numerous many smaller testing runs and experiements.
+Many thanks to [Jane Street](https://www.janestreet.com/) for providing the computation power necessary to train KataGo, as well to run numerous many smaller testing runs and experiments.
 Blog posts about the initial release and some interesting subsequent experiments:
 * [Accelerating Self-Play Learning in Go](https://blog.janestreet.com/accelerating-self-play-learning-in-go/)
 * [Deep-Learning the Hardest Go Problem in the World](https://blog.janestreet.com/deep-learning-the-hardest-go-problem-in-the-world/).